-Businesses that fail to prioritize worker training face two significant problems: lower than expected production from their employees and wages paid for lost time incidents.
-Through the creation of a comprehensive worker training program your company can limit its liability, while providing a safer working environment for all of your employees.
+Businesses that fail to prioritize worker training face two significant problems: lower-than-expected production from their employees and wages paid for lost time incidents.
+Through the creation of a comprehensive worker training program, your company can limit its liability, while providing a safer working environment for all of your employees.

-A proper training program is a three step process:
+A proper training program is a three-step process:

 Keep the conversation open, and allow employees to ask questions and offer suggestions for improving workplace safety.
 You’ll also want to walk them through safety procedures involving each machine the employees will work with.
-Supplement this instruction with the safety data sheets from Ultra Torq for a more in-depth look at the safety protocol.
+Supplement this instruction with the safety sheets from Ultra Torq for a more in-depth look at the safety protocol.

 The Ultra Torq worker training guide is an invaluable tool that suggests a number of tips to keep employees focused on the training.
 For example, young employees are likely to see this step as a time to goof off while they are on the clock, so it’s best to go through this stage in very small groups or individually.

 The Ultra Torq guide suggests creating an in-house certification program to ensure employees adhere to your safety expectations.
 You can use the certification process as a way to reinforce safety procedures on an annual basis, through recertification exams.
-In addition, you can tie raises and promotions to the successful completion of the program over an number of years.
+In addition, you can tie raises and promotions to the successful completion of the program over a number of years.

 Get the team working together

 Your workers expect a safe working environment, and that only happens when everyone on your team is on the same page.
-Safety training is not something that you can do just once a year and expect everyone to understand your policies and procedures.
+Safety training is not something that you can do just once a year, and expect everyone to understand your policies and procedures.

 Ultra Torq’s free online worker training guide will help you establish the training framework that you need by taking you step-by-step through the training process.
 The guide also includes tips for addressing potential problems young workers, and employees who are new to your industry, have with traditional training programs.
 With a workforce that is constantly getting younger, this information is critical to the well-being of your business.